dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Caching/Cache Performance.md

 - e.g., if $m=0.1$, AMAT $=1+0.1\times 100=11$ cycles

 ### Memory Effects Dominate Performance
-Compare the magnitudes of the numbers in the memory performance equation with the corresponding magnitudes in the [[Intro to Pipelining#Pipelining|Pipelining Performance Equation]].
+Compare the magnitudes of the numbers in the memory performance equation with the corresponding magnitudes in the [[The Pipe Implementation#Pipeline Performance|Pipeline Performance Equation]].

-The AMAT term would totally swamp out the *lp*, *mp*, and *rp* terms.
+The AMAT term would totally swamp out the *load-use-penalty (lp)*, *misprediction penalty (mp)*, and *return penalty (rp)* terms.

 Furthermore, this is an average.
 An individual memory access takes between 1 to 101 cycles.

-Dealing.
+Dealing with this in hardware involves a complete rethinking of the processor implementation (Advanced Computer Architecture)